The Olde Stage reconstruction project consists of two phases:

 Motorists and cyclists can expect single lane closures between 8 a.m. and 5 p.m., Monday through Friday.
-The entire surface of Olde Stage Road surface will be milled early on during the project, so cycling conditions will be less than ideal.
+The entire surface of Olde Stage Road surface will be milled early on during the project, so cycling conditions will be less than ideal until paving is completed at the end of September.
 Alternate routes are advised.
 Expect delays of up to 15-minutes.
 Longer delays may be necessary when crews are paving at intersections.
 Flaggers will be used to guide travelers safely around construction zones.
 Driveways may be inaccessible for up to 30-minutes when crews are paving in front of them.
 The asphalt must be allowed to cool before cars can safely drive on it.

 Phase I Photos